oracle-livelabs/goldengate/ggs-to-ogg/create/create-gb.md

     The source and target databases appear in the list of Connections.
 The connection becomes Active after a few minutes.

-10. Repeat Task 3, steps 1-8, to unlock the GGADMIN user and enable supplemental logging on the TargetADW database.
+10. Repeat Task 3, steps 1-8, to unlock the GGADMIN user on the TargetADW database.

 11. Replace the supplemental logging script with the following to check support mode, and then click **Run Statement**: